eilvelia/tdl/README.md

 - `Error while reading RSA public key`

-You can get this error if libtdjson is dynamically linked against OpenSSL and some of the symbols got resolved to Node.js instead of the system OpenSSL.
+You can get this error if libtdjson is dynamically linked against OpenSSL and some of the symbols got resolved into Node.js instead of the system OpenSSL.

 Note that Node.js also uses OpenSSL (the distributed binaries are statically linked against it) and exports the OpenSSL symbols.
 In the result, there are